TinkerFrank/AI_Project_0/README.md

 ## Data sources and AI methods
+Tricky part which requires more thought:
+1. How to train an AI to detect outliers (e.g. a never seen before pattern)
-Tricky part, data will be come from users as their behavior is partly generic and personal, will need to be anonimized or locally trained #needs more thought
+2. data will be come from users as their behavior is partly generic and personal, will need to be anonimized or locally trained

 ## Challenges
 It does not solve online fraud